 - Salt and pepper

-- Thyme rosemary, sage or a mixture (fresh or dried), plus extra for garnish
+- A few sprigs of thyme, rosemary, sage or a mixture plus extra for garnish

 - 250 g sprouts halved lengthways